 Group.
 The balance of the portfolio will be reduced to £836 million, compared to the original balance of £5.6 billion in October 2012 when the run-off portfolio was first established.

-Group chief executive Andrew Thorburn said NAB
+Group chief executive Andrew Thorburn

 had accelerated the run-off of the NAB